kkdai/pypdf/README.md

 # PyPDF: Python-based PDF Analysis with LangChain

 `PyPDF` is a project that utilizes `LangChain` for learning and performing analysis on PDF documents.
-It uses a combination of tools such as `PyPDF`, `ChromeDB`, `OpenAI`, and `TikToken` to analyze, parse, and learn from the contents of PDF documents.
+It uses a combination of tools such as `PyPDF`, `ChromaDB`, `OpenAI`, and `TikToken` to analyze, parse, and learn from the contents of PDF documents.

 ## Installation